Manasch23/Airplane-Management-System/README.md

 ## Introduction

-The Lavish Airlines Management System is a Python-based flight management and passenger booking system.
+The Airplane Management System is a Python-based flight management and passenger booking system.
 It allows admins to add and view flight details, while passengers can book, view, and cancel flight reservations.

 ## Features